massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 ## 📖 Definition

 **Links** let us navigate to *pages* or *locations within a page*.
-Either way, they’re typically underlined to stand out amongst prose content.
+They’re typically underlined to stand out from the surrounding content.
 Or they might reside in a special place like a header to help cognition.

 **Call to action buttons** are considered LINKS since they take you to another pages or locations within a page.